Written by Colin Seal

 So, the first good behaviour you can teach your dog is independence.

-Gaz Jackson has shared a simplified way of training your puppy to properly take a potty - the when and where.
+Gaz Jackson has shared a simplified way of toilet training your puppy, the when and where.

 So, here we go: